GeomScale/volesti/doc/cpp_interface.md

 ```

 where "d" is the maximal degree of the approximation polynomial and c_ij are the coefficients for the
-monomial x^j for constraint polynomial i.
+monomial x^j for the i-th constraint polynomial.
 An example can be found in "config/default.txt".